allan6757/code-challenge-1/README.md

 Copyright (c) [2025] Allan maina

 Permission is granted to use, copy, modify, and distribute this code for any purpose, provided this notice remains.
-The code is provided "as is," without warranty.